 If handled cautiously, the product may last for more than ten years.
 There is a drain outlet to prevent over-spilling if you forget to empty the storage tank.
 Strongly recommended for folks who live off the grid for weeks or months.

 |Seat Height||19.5 inches|

-The Boilet Toilet System is another non-electric toilet that delivers outstanding performance.
+The Biolet Toilet System is another non-electric toilet that delivers outstanding performance.
 It can easily accommodate 4 to 5 adults out on a weekend vacation.
-The product is ready to use right after you unpack it from the box.
-So there is no need to find any hookups to activate the function.
+The product is ready to use right out of the box so there is no need to find any hookups to activate the function.